Semi-locally simply connected

 In mathematics, specifically algebraic topology, semi-locally simply connected is a certain local connectedness condition that arises in the theory of covering spaces.
 Roughly speaking, a topological space X is semi-locally simply connected if there is a lower bound on the sizes of the “holes” in X. This condition is necessary for most of the theory of covering spaces, including the existence of a universal cover and the Galois correspondence between covering spaces and subgroups of the fundamental group.

 Most “nice” spaces such as manifolds and CW complexes are semi-locally simply connected, and topological spaces that do not satisfy this condition are considered somewhat pathological.
 The standard example of a non-semi-locally simply connected space is the Hawaiian earring.

 Definition

-A space X is called semi-locally simply connected if every point in X has a neighborhood U with the property that every loop in U can be contracted to a single point within X (i.e. every loop in U is nullhomotopic in X).
+A space X is called semi-locally simply connected if every point x in X and every neighborhood V of x has an open neighborhood U of x such that $x \in U \subset V$ with the property that every loop in U can be contracted to a single point within X (i.e. every loop in U is nullhomotopic in X).
 The neighborhood U need not be simply connected: though every loop in U must be contractible within X, the contraction is not required to take place inside of U. For this reason, a space can be semi-locally simply connected without being locally simply connected.